NordicSemiconductor/asset-tracker-cloud-docs/docs/devices/FlashingCertificate/CLI.rst

     node cli flash "<imei>" -f /path/to/firmware.hex
     # default secTag is 42
-    # default board is the Thingy:91, use --dk to flash a DK
+    # default board is the Thingy:91, use --dk to program a DK
-    # when flashing a Thingy you most likely need to override the default port: -p /dev/ttyACM2
+    # when programming a Thingy:91, most likely you need to override the default port: -p /dev/ttyACM2
-    # pass --help to see additional options, e.g. how to use a different secTag
+    # pass --help to see the additional options, for example, option that enables the use of a different secTag

 Provisioning of the certificate using CLI also results in the following actions:

-1. Programming the `AT client sample <https://github.com/NordicSemiconductor/at_client-hex>`_ onto device
+1. Programming of the `AT client sample <https://github.com/NordicSemiconductor/at_client-hex>`_ onto the device
 #.
-Provisioning the device credentials created :ref:`in the previous step <aws-device-credentials>`
+Provisioning of the :ref:`created device credentials <aws-device-credentials>`
 #.
-Programming of the firmware that you have :ref:`configured and built before <firmware-configuration>` to the device
+Programming of the :ref:`configured and built firmware <firmware-configuration>` to the device

 .. body_end